adibarra/HCR-CNN/README.md

 ### Model 2: EMNIST Digits

 Below are the results for the 3 best performing models trained on the EMNIST digits dataset.
-Each of these models was trained with a different batch size.
 All models were trained for 30 epochs.

 Total trained models: ~ 3200
 Total training time: ~ 100 hours